Teenager bitten by shark in Oamaru Harbour - NZ Herald

 Sergeant Tony Woodbridge, of Oamaru, said a group of about five young people had been jumping off Holmes Wharf and paddling in the harbour when the 13-year-old girl was attacked.

-It was believed to be a sevengill shark, which were often spotted in the Oamaru Harbour area.
+It was believed to be a sevengill shark, which are often spotted in the Oamaru Harbour area.
 There had been several reports of sightings on social media over the past month.

 The 13-year-old girl had several puncture wounds, and was taken to Oamaru Hospital for treatment.